-A: Consider sponsoring this event as a partner.
-You can browse our sponsorship options here, or contact Angelica Walker for more information.

-Q: I'm not a student or recent graduate, or I can't attend the bootcamp.
+Q: I'm not attending the Advocacy Bootcamp, but I still want to advocate for public health.
 How can I get involved with Speak for Health?

 A: Visit our Speak for Health page for more information on how you can advocate for public health.

-## Present